-Figure 7: The structure of the Design and Technologies standard elaborations for Years 3 to 10 the concepts underpinning and connecting knowledge in a learning area related to a student's ability to appropriately select and apply knowledge to solve problems in a learning area
+Figure 7: The structure of the Design and Technologies standard elaborations for Years 3 to 10 specific techniques, strategies and processes in a learning area.

+Two dimensions of the Australian Curriculum achievement standards.
+Understanding: the concepts underpinning and connecting knowledge in a learning area related to a student's ability to appropriately select and apply knowledge to solve problems in a learning area